Humans are motivated by purpose.

 So why should we be revisiting this subject now?

 Well, technology is moving at a faster rate than ever before.
-People are losing jobs to automation and this is a trend that isn’t going to slow down.
+People are losing jobs to automation and this is a trend that isn’t slowing down.

 The Future of Work

-Many may see the loss of jobs as a bad thing, but it actually provides us with a massive opportunity – one which allows us to reimagine the entire economic structure and why we work.
+Many may see the loss of jobs as a bad thing, but it actually provides us with a massive opportunity—one that allows us to reimagine the entire economic structure and why we work.

-This opportunity could provide us with a new future where people take jobs not to pay bills, but to fulfill their personal purpose in life.
+This opportunity could provide us with a future where people take jobs not to pay bills, but to fulfill their purpose in life.
 Jobs they love.
 Jobs that are meaningful [to them].

-Pink already gave us the ingredients we need to build the type of workforce which produces high performing, happy workers.
-And, with the integration of massive innovation across all industries, we are now in a position to create that workforce.
+Pink already gave us the ingredients we need to build this workforce.
+And, with massive innovation across all industries on the horizon, we are building the tools to get there.

-Think about why we have jobs today – to pay bills, own a car, a home, pay for education and healthcare.
+Think about why we have jobs today—to pay bills, own a car, a home, and pay for education and healthcare.

-But, what if most of these things eventually became incredibly cheap?
-Even, free?
+What if most of these things become incredibly cheap—even free?

 (1) Autonomous vehicles – The cost of operating a vehicle is expected to drop down to 4x less than it is today.
 Autonomous vehicles will eventually provide a chauffeur service that even the poorest people will have access to.
 They will also create opportunities for people to be more flexible about where they live.

-For instance, those who prefer to live in more rural areas and don’t need to be in the city can choose to move further out (a concept that has turned into practice with many companies due to the rise of the pandemic).
-When there is a need to go into town, then their commute time can be used to nap, meditate, or read.
-The cars will take care of the rest.
+For instance, those who prefer to live in more rural areas and don’t need to be in the city for work can choose to move further out (a concept that has turned into reality with the rise of remote work during the pandemic).
+And when they need to drive into town, the commute can be used to work, nap, meditate, or read.
+The cars can take care of the rest.

-(2) Energy – We are already seeing costs in this sector drop drastically.
-Solar energy has proven to be an incredible alternative to many of the more environmentally harmful sources we’ve used in the past.
-And, even better – it’s pretty much free.
+(2) Energy – We are already seeing costs in this sector drop dramatically.
+Solar energy has proven to be an incredible alternative to many of the more environmentally harmful solutions we’ve used in the past—and, it’s pretty much free.
 We just need to build the infrastructure to scale it.

 A great example can be found in Brazil, where the cost of energy is currently 1.75/kWh.
 With solar resources in place, this should drop down to effectively net zero within the next decade.

 And speaking of warm climates, many of the sunniest countries also happen to be the poorest ones.
 Having solar power available in excess means that these countries will eventually have access to abundant energy.
-With that abundant energy, will come abundant clean water.
+With that abundant energy will come the ability to access and process water, making clean drinking water abundant.

-With all of these industries using technology to drive down the cost of living, we should also see a major reduction in the cost of basic needs.
+With these industries using technology to drive down costs to the individual, we should also see a major reduction in the cost of basic needs.

 However, people will still have some bills to pay.
-With significantly fewer jobs available, we’ll need to figure out how people can cover these bills.
+And with fewer jobs available, we’ll need to figure out how people can cover these bills.

-Amazon CEO, Jeff Bezos has made the suggestion that companies introducing automation like robots, should be taxed.
-He pointed out that with the new efficiencies in place, these companies should see an uptick in productivity.
-With higher productivity, should come higher revenue.
+Amazon CEO, Jeff Bezos suggested that companies introducing automation like robots, should be taxed.
+That with the new efficiencies in place, these companies should see an uptick in productivity.
+With higher productivity, should come higher output – and with higher output, higher revenue.

 And, all of this newly generated revenue could be taxed and used to fund programs like universal basic income.